Applied Institutional Analysis

 Lived systemic signals

 This is not crisis intervention.
-It is structural interpretation.
+It is structural and interpretive analysis.

 Analytical Lenses